zealbell/WobbleMeshImageView/README.md

 **1. Cr8ting The Mesh**
  Ok before you go on...
-I am of the high opinion you would find this Article to be a great rolling ball of fine Jargon until you try your hands on the code. ..
+I am of the high opinion you would find this Article to be a great rolling ball of fine Jargon until you try your hands on the code...
+I also found it so too.

  The size of your Mesh is always **=** `(MeshWidth/wobbleColumns+1) * (MeshHeight/wobbleRows+1) * 2` and
  by default this is how create a new mesh over the ImageView